-To further meet this objective, the Department of Public Safety has established a partnership with students, faculty, and staff, by establishing a Community Policing Committee.
-This committee assists in the development of crime prevention programs, security surveys, recommends security upgrades and participates in response to armed intruder education classes.
-Curry College uses card access and video cameras to monitor and protect our residence halls, along with maintaining Blue Light Emergency Phones throughout campus.
+To further meet this objective, the Department of Public Safety has established a partnership with students, faculty, and staff.
+We also have installed electronic card access and video cameras to monitor and protect our residence halls, along with maintaining Blue Light Emergency Phones throughout campus.
 This partnership is the foundation for maintaining an environment that encourages mutual respect, caring, and safety for our campus community.

-On behalf of the entire department of Public Safety, I thank you and present our Annual Security and Fire Report.
+On behalf of the entire Department of Public Safety, I thank you and present our Annual Security and Fire Report.